 Otherwise, if this practice is new to you or if you want to maintain a regular schedule, it is beneficial to align your schedule with moon cycles.
 It is best to invite benevolent energies into your space during the phase between a new and waxing gibbous moon.
 This is a great cycle for eliciting spiritual help when starting something new like a project, relationship, business, etc.

-Between the start of the full moon and the end of a waning crescent, it is best to use your bath for clearing working.
+Between the start of the full moon and the end of a waning crescent, it is best to use your bath for clearing work.
 This is a great time to release toxic energies.
 But, above all, be led by your intuition.
 Your Higher Self knows what you need and when you need it.

 Also, consider taking a spiritual bath when you have plenty of time to rest.
 Spiritual baths are best paired with other spiritual cleansing and releasing practices like fasting, meditation, massage, etc. So try to take your bath when you have time to relax before and after your bath.